Unity-Billal-mesloub/image-spec/README.md

 Typos and grammatical errors can go straight to a pull-request.
 When in doubt, start on the [mailing-list](#mailing-list).

-### Meetings

-Please see the [OCI org repository README](https://github.com/opencontainers/org#meetings) for the most up-to-date information on OCI contributor and maintainer meeting schedules.
-You can also find links to meeting agendas and minutes for all prior meetings.

-### Mailing List

-You can subscribe and join the mailing list on [Google Groups](https://groups.google.com/a/opencontainers.org/forum/#!forum/dev).

 ### Markdown style